Annie Hindle

 Annie Hindle was the first popular male impersonator performer in the United States.
 Born in the 1840s in England, she and her adoptive mother, Ann Hindle, migrated to New York City in 1868.
 Hall performed as a male impersonator in solo acts and in minstrel shows from 1868 to 1886.

-Emma Donaghue's play Ladies and Gentlemen is about Hindle after the death of Annie Ryan.
+Emma Donaghue's play Ladies and Gentlemen is about Hindle after the death of her wife Annie Ryan.

 Early life

 Annie Hindle was born in England in the mid-1840s and adopted by Ann Hindle.
 Annie Hindle had an affinity for both singing and wearing men's clothes at an early age and began performing on the musical stage at the age of six.
 Hindle and her mother moved to the United States in 1868.